jjzieve/cartogratree-backbone/README.md

 #### Models & Collections
 - js/models/tree_node.js, handles the data behind the selection tree on the left "Map display" panel.
 Admittedly, it was a way for me to practice template rendering with models
 - js/(models|collections)/(query|queries).js, the core data element for selection.
-> Example: A user selects a "Pinus taeda" to be displayed on the map, a model with a unique id along with the column parameter (in this case, "species") and its value (in this case, "Pinus taeda") is added to the queries collection, the queries collection constructs a '''_meta["sts_is_query"]''' variable for the sts_is fusion table (in this case, "species in ('Pinus taeda')").
-If a user ctrl+clicks "Picea glauca" the same thing happens except the '''_meta["sts_is_query"]''' gets updated to "species in ('Pinus taeda','Picea glauca')".
+	Example: A user selects a "Pinus taeda" to be displayed on the map, a model with a unique id along with the column parameter (in this case, "species") and its value (in this case, "Pinus taeda") is added to the queries collection, the queries collection constructs a _meta["sts_is_query"] variable for the sts_is fusion table (in this case, "species in ('Pinus taeda')").
+If a user ctrl+clicks "Picea glauca" the same thing happens except the _meta["sts_is_query"] gets updated to "species in ('Pinus taeda','Picea glauca')".
 I highly recommend playing with the console and logging the queries collection as you click on different parts of the selection tree to see what I mean.
 After a user selects some trees with the rectangle select, the _meta queries and the rectangle coordinates are sent to google in the urls (QueryFusionTables.php) and are used to populate the analysis sample table.
 - js/(models|collections)/tree_id(s).js, the main data shared within the grids in the analysis pane.
 It makes sense that its the tree ids because they basically act as the joining "key" across genotypes,phenotypes,etc. Its also used as a sub_collection for the sample_grid because that grid relies on the map's queries and the other grid's tree ids. <- This lead to a lot of race conditions, an unfortunate consequence of all the asynchronicity.

 #### Views